LuisContrerasGlz/Movie_VisualAPI_Python/readme.md

+# Capstone

 # Movies App with API — Harvard CS50 Web

-# Distinctiveness and Complexity:
+# Distinctiveness and Complexity

+Welcome to the "Movies App with API," an immersive web application designed to provide users with an engaging exploration of the latest movies.
+By leveraging The Movie Database (TMDb) API, this project excels in delivering an intuitive interface for browsing popular films and accessing comprehensive information.

+At its core, the application focuses on simplicity and user engagement, offering a dynamic catalog of the latest movies.
+The seamless integration of The Movie Database API ensures that the content is consistently up-to-date, presenting users with an extensive selection of films to explore.

+The distinctive features of our web application include an intuitive grid layout of movie posters and titles on the main page, immediately capturing the user's attention.
+To enhance the browsing experience, we've integrated pagination buttons, allowing users to navigate seamlessly through multiple pages of movie results.

+Behind the scenes, the application's functionality is achieved by combining a robust back-end built with Python and Django, leveraging HTML5, CSS, and JavaScript for the front-end.
+Moreover, the mobile and multi-platform responsiveness ensures a user-friendly experience across various devices and browsers.

- This is a web application that allows you to browse popular movies using The Movie Database (TMDb) API.
-The application displays a grid of movie posters and titles, and allows you to navigate through pages of movie results using pagination buttons.
+Explore the captivating world of cinema through our application, where a visually appealing grid of movie posters and titles awaits you.
+Navigate through pages of movie results effortlessly using the integrated pagination buttons, and delve into the details of your favorite movies with ease.

- By providing functionality by combining a public API the back-end using python-django and HTML5, CSS and javascript for the front-end.
- It is also mobile and multiple OS and browser responsive which helps to provide a good user experience in terms of the easy to use interface

 # File Structure

+### Code Organization

+The file structure is organized to maintain clarity and modularity.
+Key components include the `ferreteriaWeb` directory, housing the Django project, and the `static` directory containing CSS and JavaScript files responsible for styling and interactivity.
+The `templates` directory holds HTML files defining the structure of the main catalog page (`articulo.html`) and the detailed movie page (`deetall.html`).

 ## What's contained in each file: